steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem-contract.md

 ### Path Names

+Similarly, path names have a set of rules some of which are considered fundamental ("they all begin with '/"), others implementatin specific.

   * A path is comprised of path components separated by '/'.

   * Paths are compared based on unicode code-points.